DWI / Criminal Case Flow

 Complete required conditions and pay fines/fees as ordered.
 Compliance timelines vary based on the court’s requirements and program availability.

-Important: DMV refusal hearings have strict deadlines.
-Waiting too long may result in automatic revocation of driving privileges.
+Important: The DMV Refusal Hearing has strict deadlines.
+Failure to act promptly may result in an automatic revocation of your driver’s license.

-We obtain and review DMV materials and prepare to represent you at the refusal hearing.
+We will receive the relevant documents from the DMV and prepare to represent you at the DMV Refusal Hearing.

 The DMV issues a determination on whether driving privileges should be revoked based on the alleged refusal.
 This outcome is separate from the criminal court case.